96Gabriel/Power-BI-Project/README.md

 This project consists of:
 - Two datasets (one for economic freedom data, one for GDP per capita data), taken from Excel files
 - A PBIX file, with the report itself
-- A PDF file with a dashboard
+- A PDF file with a report

 ### Description